-Author has written 3 stories for Pirates of the Caribbean, Winnie-the-Pooh, and Call of Duty.
+Author has written 1 story for Pirates of the Caribbean.

 Personality: stubborn, shy, lazy